Jon T. Thomas

 Jon Tyson Thomas (born 1967) is a retired lieutenant general in the United States Air Force, who last served as deputy commander of Pacific Air Forces from 2020 to 2021.
 From Huntington Beach, California, Thomas was commissioned after graduating from the United States Air Force Academy in 1989.

+After his retirement, he became head of the “Air & Space Group” of the private military company Metrea.